natdudley/natdudley.github.io/_posts/2015-06-16-design-heart-security.markdown

 ##We should talk

-The scary thing is that the two disciplines are deeply interlinked.
+The two disciplines are deeply interlinked.
 Bad design, especially bad UX, can cause bad security - like the banking apps that don't let you paste your password in from your password manager, or don't let you use your browser autocomplete.

-And bad security can definitely result in a bad user experience.
+Bad security can definitely result in a bad user experience.
 One of the biggest problems in security is the squishy humans, as [Laura Bell](http://www.twitter.com/lady_nerd) would say, and that's a problem that we need to work together to solve.

 We don't talk enough about how design and security can help each other.
-We should talk.
+Let's talk.